-📊 About the data Aggregated on: 2026-05-05 / Scope: 56 gimmick & tool releases on Booth between 2026-01-01 and 2026-01-31 with 300 or more likes
+📊 About the data Compiled: 2026-07-13 / Scope: 104 gimmick & tool releases with 300+ likes published on Booth between 2026-01-01 and 2026-01-31

 10 Notable Gimmicks & Tools

-Sorted by like count as of May 2026, with a closer look at what each release actually does and how it's built.
+Sorted by like count as of July 2026, with a closer look at what each release actually does and how it's built.

 #1: LAC: Avatar Compressor (Beta) / Lydia

-A worked before/after example shows the same pink-coat avatar dropping from download size 32.78 MB → 8.88 MB and texture memory 192.36 MB (red) → 3.45 MB (green) while looking essentially identical — the size-vs-quality tradeoff feels noticeably softer once you see it.
+A worked before/after example shows the same pink-coat avatar dropping from download size 32.78 MB → 8.88 MB and texture memory 192.36 MB → 3.45 MB while looking essentially identical — the size-vs-quality tradeoff feels noticeably softer once you see it.

 On the distribution side, the tool is MIT-licensed and published on GitHub (github.com/Limitex/avatar-compressor), with bug reports and feature requests handled through Issues.
 ALCOM / VCC users can add it as a one-click vpm repository via the official docs site (lac.limitex.dev), and the Booth UnityPackage itself is an auto-installer built with anatawa12's VPAI — a distribution flow lifted straight out of the OSS playbook and dropped onto Booth.
 The combination of free + MIT + maintained docs at Beta status is what's amplifying its influence across the modding workflow.